 But what if you have a mortgage and can't move?
 Well, TEFL could easily provide you with an answer here as well.
 Why not think about setting up locally and teaching 1-2-1, or with small groups of non-native English language speakers in your area?
-We have a 1-2-1 TESOL course that specialises in this and we'll give you lots of advice about setting up on your own.

 As the American author and activist Helen Keller commented,

-‘When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has opened for us.'
+"When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has opened for us."